aiidalab/aiidalab-on-azure/README.md

 ## Known limitations

 - A DNS entry configured automatically within a DNS zone is not automatically removed when the deployment is torn down.
 This is not necessarily an issue since the record is going to be updated when a deployment with the same hostname is re-created, however you might want to remove the entry manually after destroying a deployment to avoid confusion.
-- Managing multiple deployments within the same deployments directory is in principal supported, however updating or migrating deployments can be difficult, because only the last set of answers are stored.
 - The questionaire allows for certains answers to be "empty" although a value is required.
 This appears to be a [bug in copier](https://github.com/copier-org/copier/issues/355).

 ## LICENSE